DDrew73/491h/labs/lab2/lab2.md

 2. Open Mu.
 If you have any problems detecting your board, return to Lab 1!

 ### Step 2: Playing with REPL
 1. Before we can interact with the onboard RGB LED, we need to figure out what pin names to use.
-Connect to the REPL interface by clicking the *Serial* button and pressing enter.
+Connect to the REPL interface by clicking the *Serial* button (or using the Circuitpython VS Code extension) and pressing enter / CTRL-C.

 2. We can find all the valid pin names in the `board` module.
 Remember, this is Python, so we start by typing `import board`.